 An award-winning poet with 20 years of experience writing, performing and editing poetry, Ricky Ray was born in Florida and educated at Columbia University.
 He is the author of the full-length collection Fealty (Diode Editions, 2019), a finalist for the Best Book Award and the Julie Suk Award, and the forthcoming chapbooks The Sound of the Earth Singing to Herself (Fly on the Wall Press, 2020) and Quiet, Grit, Glory (Broken Sleep Books, 2020).
 He is the founding editor of Rascal: A Journal of Ecology, Literature and Art.
 His awards include the Cormac McCarthy Prize, the Ron McFarland Poetry Prize, the Fortnight Poetry Prize, and a Whisper River Poetry Prize.
-His poems have appeared widely periodicals and anthologies, including The American Scholar, Verse Daily, Diode Poetry Journal and The Moth.
+His poems have appeared widely in periodicals and anthologies, including The American Scholar, Verse Daily, Diode Poetry Journal and The Moth.
 He lives on the outskirts of the Hudson Valley, where he can be found hobbling in the old green hills with his old brown dog, Addie.

 Regarding Fealty, poet and essayist Jenny Boully called it a “very necessary living being of a book” and caught the spirit of the work by its tail when she said, “the self shifts; the self inhabits other selves; the spirit can possess and be possessed.”
 Leonard Schwartz, host of the radio show Cross-Cultural Poetics, called it “a celebration of the most extreme fragilities of the body and the planet.”
 And poet Natalie Eilbert offered, “this book is the sermon we need after hours, when life’s sorrow overtakes our vision.”